Online Education Programs

-Taking courses online requires you to have reliable tools to complete your work and to submit it on time.
-Even if you have a top-of-the-line computer, though, glitches can happen when you least expect it.
+Taking courses online requires you to have reliable tools to complete your work and submit it on time.
+Even if you have a top-of-the-line computer, problems can happen when you least expect it.
 This can cause great stress for online students who do not have a backup plan in place.
 To avoid much of this stress and to succeed in your online course, have a plan for backup technology.
-Ask a local friend or relative before the course starts if you can use his/her internet connection if yours goes down, and make sure you know someone willing to loan you their computer in a pinch.
-Many local libraries have internet connected desktop computers available for public use, and you should know when and where they are so that you can easily navigate those unexpected technology glitches.
+Ask a local friend or relative before the course starts if you can use their internet connection if yours goes down, and make sure you know someone willing to loan you their computer in a pinch.
+Many local libraries have internet-connected desktop computers available for public use, and you should know when and where they are so that you can easily navigate any unexpected technology problem.

 - Backup vital materials.

-When you have a technology glitch or a personal emergency, you may need to contact your professor to ask for an extension.
+When you have a technology problem or a personal emergency, you may need to contact your professor to ask for an extension.
 If you cannot get to your computer, though, you will want to have the professor’s contact information backed up in another place, like your cellphone or in your email.
-You may even want to print out your syllabus and assignment schedule so that if your computer crashes you can easily track down your next due date.
+You may even want to print out your syllabus and assignment schedule so you can easily track down your next due date.
 This will help you avoid penalties for late work and will reduce stress in a trying situation.

 Likewise, you may want to consider backing up your course materials and assignments to a cloud-based storage system.
-If your computer crashes, this will allow you to access your work from a different computer without losing your work.
+If your computer crashes, this will allow you to access your work from a different computer without losing all progress.
 All Clemson users are allotted 10GB of cloud storage on BOX at no cost.